Regularity of the inverse mapping in Banach function spaces

 A mapping $f\colon \Omega \to \mathbb{R}^n$ is said to be \textit{locally bilipschitz} if for every ball $B(x_0,\delta)\Subset\Omega$ centered in $x_0$ with radius $\delta$ there exist $L>0$ such that

 holds for all $x$, $y \in B(x_0,\delta)$.

-\begin{Lemma}[{\cite[Corollary 3.19]{AmbFusPal2000}}] Let $\Omega$, $\Omega' \subset \mathbb{R}^n$ be open and $f\in W^{1,1}_{\loc}(\Omega, \mathbb{R}^m)$.
+\begin{lemma}[{\cite[Corollary 3.19]{AmbFusPal2000}}] Let $\Omega$, $\Omega' \subset \mathbb{R}^n$ be open and $f\in W^{1,1}_{\text{loc}}(\Omega, \mathbb{R}^m)$.
 Suppose that mapping $g\colon \Omega' \to \Omega$ is a bilipschitz homeomorphism.
-Then $f \circ g \in W^{1,1}_{\loc}(\Omega', \mathbb{R}^m)$ and
+Then $f \circ g \in W^{1,1}_{\text{loc}}(\Omega', \mathbb{R}^m)$ and

-\end{Lemma}
+\end{lemma}

-The crucial part of this paper is the Sobolev--Gagliardo--Nirenberg interpolation inequality, which enables estimates to made of lower order derivatives in terms of higher order ones.
+The crucial part of this paper is the Sobolev--Gagliardo--Nirenberg interpolation inequality, which enables estimates to be made of lower order derivatives of the function in terms of higher-order ones and the function itself.
 Namely, the inequality

 which was originally stated by Gagliardo \cite{Ga} and Nirenberg \cite{Ni} in case of $X$, $Y$, $Z$ being Lebesgue spaces.
-For our purposes the particular case of the inequality for BFS, recently proved in \cite{FFRS}, is desired.
-Thus, from \cite[Theorem 1.2]{FFRS} and the H\"older inequality \eqref{eq:HOL}, we derive the following result. \begin{Theorem} Let $1\leq j<k$ be natural numbers, and $X$ be a r.i.\ BFS, such that the lower Boyd index $\alpha_X<1$.
-Then the estimate
+For our purposes, the particular case of the inequality for BFS recently proved in \cite{FFRS} is needed.
+For the reader's convenience, let us state the theorem here.